Poudingue/Fbx2Mitsuba/README.md

 	- Normal or bumpmapping not yet supported
 	- So called “Raytrace” 3dsmax material may never be supported.
 Those material are not even supported by 3dsmax raytracing methods.
 	- The “Metal” shader either, because it doesn't correspond to anything standard and is not supported by 3dsmax raytracing methods.
-- Textures : basic uv mapping, may or may not work.
+- Textures :
+	- Doesn't work anymore, will come back with the new version
+	- uv mapping is in the ply file
 - Environnement map will count as a lightsource.
 This is a major difference compared to “Scanline” or “Metalray” rendering in 3dsmax
-	- (Envmap are temporarily not working)
+	- Envmap are temporarily not working

 ## How it works